 In 1977, after working for CARE in France and with Walter Reuther at the CIO, he moved to Canada to join the United Auto Workers education department.
-In that capacity, he developed the unions Paid Education Leave program, the largest single adult education program for working people in Canada.
+In that capacity, he developed the unions Paid Education Leave program, the largest single adult education program for working people in Canada

 As a retired staff representative he remained active as both president of the Organization of Senior Citizens of Ontario and co-chair of the Ontario Health Coalition.
 In 1998 he was awarded the Order of Canada.
-Dan Benedict died September 16, 2003 in Ottawa, ON.